Occupation times of refracted Levy processes with jumps having rational Laplace transforms: Introduction

 \section{Introduction}

-A refracted L\'evy process $\tilde{U}=(\tilde{U}_t)_{t\geq 0}$ ( which is proposed in Kyprianou and Loeffen (2010)) is a stochastic process whose dynamic is given by
+A refracted L\'evy process $\tilde{U}=(\tilde{U}_t)_{t\geq 0}$ (which is proposed in Kyprianou and Loeffen (2010)) is a stochastic process whose dynamic is given by

 where $\alpha, b \in \mathbb R$, $X=(X_t)_{t\geq 0}$ is a L\'evy process and $\textbf{1}_{A}$ represents the indicator function.
-For more details about such process, we refer the reader to Kyprianou and Loeffen (2010).
-Under the assumption that $X$ is a L\'evy process without positive jumps, many results on the occupation times of $\tilde{U}$ have been derived, one can refer to Kyprianou and Loeffen (2010), Kyprianou et al. (2014) and Renaud (2013).
-For example, the joint Laplace transform of $(\kappa_a^-, \int_{0}^{\kappa_a^-}\textbf{1}_{\{\tilde{U}_s< b\}}ds)$ has been obtained in Renaud (2013), where $\kappa_a^-$ is the first passage time of $\tilde{U}$.
+Under the assumption that $X$ in (1.1) is a L\'evy process without positive jumps, many results on the corresponding process $\tilde{U}$ have been derived, one can refer to Kyprianou and Loeffen (2010), Kyprianou et al. (2014) and Renaud (2014).
+For example, formulas for the joint Laplace transform of $(\nu_a^-, \int_{0}^{\nu_a^-}\textbf{1}_{\{\tilde{U}_s< b\}}ds)$ has been derived in Renaud (2014), where $\nu_a^-$ is the first passage time of $\tilde{U}$.
 However, all the above three papers focus on the case that $X$ in (1.1) is a L\'evy process with only negative jumps.